-

 Shares acquisition in a publicly traded company will trigger a mandatory tender offer if there is a change of control.
 The regulation defines control as (i) having more than 50% of the issued shares in the company with voting rights, or (ii) having less than 50% of shares in the company but having the power to determine (either directly or indirectly) the management or policies of the company.

-The POJK No. 9/2018 elaborates certain conditions in which the shares control will not trigger a mandatory tender offer, among others: (i) the acquisition resulted from marriage or inheritance; (ii) the acquisition resulted from court decision that are final and binding; (iii) the acquisition resulted from the private placement in order to improve the financial position of the target company as regulated under the relevant OJK regulation; (iv) the acquisition results from a rights issue, where the shareholders obtain shares by exercising their rights in proportion to their shareholding, (v) the acquisition results from an increase of capital without pre-emptive rights in the context of debt restructuring where the public company is in financial distress.
+The POJK No. 9/2018 elaborates certain conditions in which the shares control will not trigger a mandatory tender offer, among others: (i) the acquisition resulted from marriage or inheritance; (ii) the acquisition resulted from court decision that are final and binding; (iii) the acquisition resulted from the private placement in order to improve the financial position of the target company as regulated under the relevant OJK regulation; (iv) the acquisition results from a rights issue, where the shareholders obtain shares by exercising their rights in proportion to their shareholding, or (v) the acquisition results from an increase of capital without pre-emptive rights in the context of debt restructuring where the public company is in financial distress.

 -